shunkosa/hugo-theme-koa/README.md

 - Full-text RSS support

 Some simplifications:
-- Fix bugs such as relLangURL etc
+- Fix bugs such as relative URL managent etc
 - Remove the style "2" and "3" in adittion
 - Remove PREVIOUS and NEXT links at bottom of posts
 - Remove twitter components integrated